Chainsaw Buying Guide

 You need to consider the below listed points prior to opting for the chainsaw that you need:

 - What kind of work you intend to accomplish with the help of Chainsaw equipment?

 - What magnitude of stuff is expected to be cut on a regular basis?

-The chainsaw power and guide bar length that you would require can be decided by above two crucial questions.
+The chainsaw power and guide bar length that you would require can be decided by the above two crucial questions.
 The capacity in cubic centimeters is the best indication of the power of the chainsaw.
 Availability of service and spare parts, ease of maintenance, design features and balance of the chainsaw must also be given due thought.

 |Classification||Power Output||Engine Capacity||Guide Bar Length||Main Use|